Wingstop Inc. (NASDAQ:WING) Expected to Announce Earnings of $0.41 Per Share

-Wall Street brokerages predict that Wingstop Inc. (NASDAQ:WING – Get Rating) will report earnings of $0.41 per share for the current fiscal quarter, Zacks reports.
-Ten analysts have provided estimates for Wingstop’s earnings, with estimates ranging from $0.37 to $0.44.
-Wingstop posted earnings per share of $0.44 in the same quarter last year, which would indicate a negative year-over-year growth rate of 6.8%.
-The company is expected to report its next quarterly earnings results on Wednesday, April 27th.
+Equities analysts expect that Wingstop Inc. (NASDAQ:WING – Get Rating) will report earnings of $0.41 per share for the current quarter, according to Zacks.
+Ten analysts have issued estimates for Wingstop’s earnings.
+The lowest EPS estimate is $0.37 and the highest is $0.44.
+Wingstop posted earnings per share of $0.44 during the same quarter last year, which would indicate a negative year over year growth rate of 6.8%.
+The firm is scheduled to announce its next quarterly earnings report on Wednesday, April 27th.

-According to Zacks, analysts expect that Wingstop will report full year earnings of $1.81 per share for the current fiscal year, with EPS estimates ranging from $1.73 to $1.95.
-For the next financial year, analysts forecast that the firm will report earnings of $2.22 per share, with EPS estimates ranging from $2.00 to $2.50.
-Zacks Investment Research’s EPS calculations are an average based on a survey of sell-side analysts that that provide coverage for Wingstop.
+On average, analysts expect that Wingstop will report full-year earnings of $1.81 per share for the current financial year, with EPS estimates ranging from $1.73 to $1.95.
+For the next financial year, analysts expect that the company will report earnings of $2.22 per share, with EPS estimates ranging from $2.00 to $2.50.
+Zacks Investment Research’s EPS averages are a mean average based on a survey of analysts that that provide coverage for Wingstop.

-Wingstop (NASDAQ:WING – Get Rating) last issued its quarterly earnings results on Wednesday, February 16th.
-The restaurant operator reported $0.24 earnings per share (EPS) for the quarter, missing the Zacks’ consensus estimate of $0.32 by ($0.08).
-The company had revenue of $72.00 million for the quarter, compared to analyst estimates of $73.54 million.
-Wingstop had a negative return on equity of 11.70% and a net margin of 10.72%.
-The company’s quarterly revenue was up 13.7% compared to the same quarter last year.
-During the same period in the prior year, the company earned $0.18 EPS.
+Wingstop (NASDAQ:WING – Get Rating) last issued its quarterly earnings data on Wednesday, February 16th.
+The restaurant operator reported $0.24 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.32 by ($0.08).
+Wingstop had a negative return on equity of 12.62% and a net margin of 15.10%.
+The company had revenue of $72.00 million during the quarter, compared to the consensus estimate of $73.54 million.
+During the same quarter last year, the company posted $0.18 earnings per share.
+The firm’s revenue for the quarter was up 13.7% compared to the same quarter last year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, March 25th.
-Stockholders of record on Friday, March 11th will be given a $0.17 dividend.
-This represents a $0.68 annualized dividend and a dividend yield of 0.47%.
-The ex-dividend date of this dividend is Thursday, March 10th.
-Wingstop’s dividend payout ratio (DPR) is presently 68.69%.

-In other news, COO Michael Skipworth sold 356 shares of the firm’s stock in a transaction dated Wednesday, February 16th.
-The stock was sold at an average price of $150.35, for a total value of $53,524.60.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-Also, SVP Nicolas Boudet sold 236 shares of the firm’s stock in a transaction dated Thursday, December 9th.
+In related news, SVP Nicolas Boudet sold 236 shares of the firm’s stock in a transaction that occurred on Thursday, December 9th.
 The shares were sold at an average price of $172.50, for a total value of $40,710.00.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, CEO Charles R. Morrison sold 20,000 shares of the firm’s stock in a transaction that occurred on Tuesday, December 7th.
+The stock was sold at an average price of $166.12, for a total transaction of $3,322,400.00.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 26,642 shares of company stock valued at $4,333,057.
-Corporate insiders own 0.61% of the company’s stock.
+In the last ninety days, insiders have sold 26,642 shares of company stock worth $4,333,057.
+Insiders own 0.61% of the company’s stock.

-A number of hedge funds have recently added to or reduced their stakes in WING.
-Price T Rowe Associates Inc. MD boosted its stake in Wingstop by 8,152.8% during the 2nd quarter.
-Price T Rowe Associates Inc. MD now owns 1,230,083 shares of the restaurant operator’s stock valued at $193,898,000 after purchasing an additional 1,215,178 shares during the last quarter.
-American Century Companies Inc. boosted its stake in Wingstop by 25.8% during the 4th quarter.
-American Century Companies Inc. now owns 1,839,124 shares of the restaurant operator’s stock valued at $317,801,000 after purchasing an additional 377,541 shares during the last quarter.
-Wellington Management Group LLP boosted its stake in Wingstop by 29.6% during the 3rd quarter.
-Wellington Management Group LLP now owns 1,351,488 shares of the restaurant operator’s stock valued at $221,549,000 after purchasing an additional 308,527 shares during the last quarter.
-Allspring Global Investments Holdings LLC acquired a new position in Wingstop during the 4th quarter valued at about $47,888,000.
-Finally, 1832 Asset Management L.P. boosted its stake in Wingstop by 28.8% during the 2nd quarter.
-1832 Asset Management L.P. now owns 871,500 shares of the restaurant operator’s stock valued at $135,290,000 after purchasing an additional 195,000 shares during the last quarter.
+Hedge funds and other institutional investors have recently added to or reduced their stakes in the business.
+Manchester Capital Management LLC raised its stake in Wingstop by 1,400.0% during the 3rd quarter.
+Manchester Capital Management LLC now owns 150 shares of the restaurant operator’s stock worth $25,000 after acquiring an additional 140 shares during the period.
+Pinebridge Investments L.P. bought a new stake in Wingstop during the 4th quarter worth approximately $69,000.
+Fifth Third Bancorp raised its stake in Wingstop by 11.5% during the 3rd quarter.
+Fifth Third Bancorp now owns 739 shares of the restaurant operator’s stock worth $121,000 after acquiring an additional 76 shares during the period.
+Lindbrook Capital LLC raised its stake in Wingstop by 641.3% during the 4th quarter.
+Lindbrook Capital LLC now owns 897 shares of the restaurant operator’s stock worth $155,000 after acquiring an additional 776 shares during the period.
+Finally, Gladius Capital Management LP bought a new stake in Wingstop during the 4th quarter worth approximately $181,000.

 Wingstop, Inc is a franchisor and operator of restaurants, which engages in the provision of cooked-to-order, hand-sauced, and tossed chicken wings.
 It operates through Franchise and Company segments.
 The Franchise segment consists of domestic and international franchise restaurants.
 The Company segment comprises company-owned restaurants.